 As Forbes reported, targeting isn’t dead because IDFA is disabled.
 Brands can still target consumers with “non-IDFA identifiers” like email addresses.

 You don’t need to trick or trouble email subscribers to collect information about their experiences.
 You can just ask them.
 Email is a direct communication channel through which you can send surveys, launch one-on-one conversations, and follow-up with audiences — right in their own inbox.

 Email is multi-functional.

 Email isn’t just a content marketing channel for delivering personalized messaging and staying top-of-mind.
-Publishers can also monetize their emails by programmatically selling ad placements, which opens a world of opportunity for advertisers.
+Like with mobile advertising, publishers can also monetize their emails by programmatically selling ad placements, which opens a world of opportunity for advertisers.
 Meaning, they can educate and inform consumers, drive engagement, collect data, gather leads, and generate revenue all through one platform.

 The Move to Improve Consumer Privacy

 This move to improve consumer privacy isn’t new for Apple — or other tech giants.
-Apple already disabled third-party cookies on its Safari browser, and Google followed suit with its Chrome browser.
+Apple already disabled third-party cookies on its Safari browser, and Google is set to follow suit at the end of 2023 with its Chrome browser.
 Many expect Google will soon make its own mobile identifier opt-in by default.
 On top of that, the California Consumer Privacy Act (CCPA) is now enforced, setting a precedent for other states to grant more data privacy rights to consumers.

-Evidently, this push to privacy isn’t slowing down any time soon.
+Evidently, this move toward greater user privacy isn’t slowing down any time soon.
 That’s why it’s so important for advertisers to work with publishers using an email monetization solution, and keep building those first-party relationships.